al-caveman/cavemancms/content_raw/ontological_argument_failed/article.md

 [!god]

 This, by definition, implies that God exists, because maximal greatness implies existence.
+Also, "_being_'' requires existence as far as I understand English.
 So, yeah, things that are defined to exist, exist.
 Duh.

 So a better definition is: